Code-Institute-Submissions/Code-Institute-Milestone-2/README.md

 ### Existing Features
 .....................................................................................................................................................................................................................
 ### Features left to implement
--In the future, I would like to be able to log the highest winnings and maybe a google maps API tp display the country in which the top winners are located
+In the future, I would like to be able to log the highest winnings and maybe a google maps API tp display the country in which the top winners are located

 ## Technologies Used

 - This project uses HTML, CSS and JavaScript programming languages.
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.
-JQuery was used to quick alter the Y position of the reel pictures to give the impresson of spinning reels.
+JQuery was used to quick alter the Y position of the reel pictures to give the impresson of spinning reels upon clicking one of the buttons.

 - [Bootstrap](https://www.bootstrapcdn.com/)
     - The project uses **Bootstrap** to simplify the structure of the website and make the website responsive easily to different size screens.